 8. Palms and succulents

-Palm trees and traditional cacti are a much-loved pairing as they evoke the classic “Palm Springs” coastal aesthetic that is popular both in the US and in Australia.
-Below, the home of style influencer Amanda Shadforth in South Queensland is said to be a perfect example of modern, minimalist coastal style.
+Palm trees and traditional cacti are a much-loved pairing as they evoke the popular “Palm Springs” coastal aesthetic.
+Take a look at the home of style influencer Amanda Shadforth in South Queensland.
+It’s the perfect example of modern, minimalist coastal style.
 It features a low maintenance combo of palms and cacti in a gravel setting, surrounded by a similarly graphic paving design.

 Interested in paving?
 You might also check out our recent article on paving ideas.